kamranansariofficial/next-app-ts-mui-rtl-locale-theme-redux/README.md

 ## Usage

-1. Customize the languages and translations in the `locales` directory.
+1. Customize the languages and translations in the `dictionaries` directory.
-2. Manage your app's global state in the Redux store located in the `redux` directory.
+2. Manage your app's global state in the Redux store located in the `lib/redux` directory.
-3. Design and personalize themes in the `themes` directory.
+3. Design and personalize themes in the `ThemeRegistry` directory.
 4. Implement your dashboard components within the `dashboard` directory.

 ## Contributing